To be eligible for admission, applicants must:

 - Submit GRE scores (general required, specialty optional) obtained within the last 5 years

-- Demonstrate successful completion of course prerequisites:
+- Demonstrate successful completion of course prerequisites: (All courses must be college-level, high school AP credits do not meet prerequisite requirements.)

 - 1 semester or quarter of genetics